Accelerating Vision Transformers with Adaptive Patch Sizes: Related Work

 \textbf{Adaptive Patch Sizing for Efficient ViTs.} Our work is not the first to propose using multiple patch sizes for faster ViTs.
 Early attempts in this direction~\citep{chen2021crossvit, beyer2023flexivit, wang2024mtvit, wang2021dvt, zhou2023revit, hu2024lfvit} train models that are capable of using different patch sizes, but still require a single patch size for each image.
 Closer to APT are works that allow for varying patch sizes within a single image \citep{an2024sharpose, ronen2023quadformer, chen2023cfvit, bai2024coarse}.
 However, CF-ViT~\citep{chen2023cfvit} and Quadformer~\citep{ronen2023quadformer} rely on a fixed number of patches, neglecting the variability of semantic information across images, which can lead to suboptimal performance.
+MG-VIT \citep{zhang2023mg} also supports two patch scales, but relies on attention scores to decide patch sizes, preventing use of efficient attention kernels, and also requires training from scratch, which is significantly more expensive than APT.

 Closest to our work is MS-ViT~\citep{havtorn2023msvit}, which, like DynamicViT \citep{rao2021dynamicvit} learns a gating network to determine patch sizes and defines separate patch embedding networks for each size.
 However, it requires significant fine-tuning on pre-trained networks and does not speed up training.
 APT resolves this issue while demonstrating dramatically larger speedups at higher resolutions and on larger models.